Margaret Pittman

-Margaret Jane Pittman (1901–1995) was a pioneering bacteriologist whose research at the National Institutes of Health (NIH) on typhoid, cholera, and pertussis (whooping cough) helped the development of vaccinations against these and other diseases.
+Margaret Jane Pittman (1901–1995) was an American pioneering bacteriologist whose research at the National Institutes of Health (NIH) on typhoid, cholera, and pertussis (whooping cough) helped the development of vaccinations against these and other diseases.
 Pittman also became the first woman to lead a NIH laboratory when in 1957, she was appointed chief of their Laboratory of Bacterial Products, a position she held until 1971.
 In the 1960s she was a key NIH participant in developing standards for cholera vaccine in the Southeast Asia Treaty Organization's campaign to control cholera in the region that is now Bangladesh.
 After her retirement in 1971, she continued to work for the World Health Organization as a consultant on vaccine standards, working in Cairo and Madrid and for the State Institute for Serum and Vaccine in Iran and Connaught Laboratories, Ltd., in Toronto.

 Life

 Margaret Pittman was born on January 20, 1901, in Prairie Grove, Arkansas.
 A descendant of Cyrus Hall McCormick, inventor of the mechanical reaper, she was the daughter of a physician, Dr. James Pittman, and Virginia Alice McCormick Pittman.
 Young Margaret, with her sister Helen and brother James, would often accompany her father in his practice.
 In 1919, her father died of unsuccessful surgery for appendicitis, leaving instructions that all his children attend Hendrix College in Conway, Arkansas.
 Her mother supplemented their income as a dressmaker and vendor of canned fruits and vegetables in order to support her children's education at Hendrix College.
 In 1923, Margaret graduated magna cum laude at Hendrix with a BA in biology and mathematics.
 She briefly held a teaching position at the Girl's Academy of Galloway College in Searcy, Arkansas, becoming principal of the Academy in her second year.
 Having saved sufficient money from her teaching to enroll in the University of Chicago, she received a master's degree in bacteriology in 1926 and earned a Ph.D. three years later, under the mentorship of Dr. Isidore S. Falk.
 She was supported by a University of Chicago fellowship and a research fellowship from the Influenza Commission of the Metropolitan Life Insurance Company.

 Pittman completed her Ph.D. dissertation work on the pathogenesis of pneumococcus pneumonia after taking a job in 1928 at the Rockefeller Institute in New York to work with Dr. Rufus Cole on the question, “Does Hemophilus influenza cause influenza?,” one of the perplexing medical problems of that time.
 Her work on this question led to her discovery that a second (later found to be multiple) strains of the organism existed, some that were encapsulated.
 This research permitted the development of an antiserum and later a vaccine known as Hib against the meningitis caused by one strain (known as the b strain) of H. influenzae, which often resulted in blindness and sometimes death in younger children.
 This research also earned Pittman an international scientific reputation before she was thirty years old.